aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Load_Options-LoadAndSaveEncryptedODT.cs" >}}

 Not all formats support encryption and the use of **Password** property.

+## Show Document Saving Progress Notifications

+Aspose.Words provides the ability to use the [ProgressCallback](https://apireference.aspose.com/words/net/aspose.words.saving/saveoptions/properties/progresscallback) property to get notifications about the progress of document saving.

+It is now available when saving to DOCX, FlatOpc, DOCM, DOTM, DOTX, HTML, MHTML, EPUB, XamlFlow, XamlFlowPack, or TXT formats.

 ## Update the Document Creation Time